VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

 where $ppl_{G}$ represents the perplexity as computed by GPT-2, $s$ is the original text sequence, and $\hat{s}$ is the sequence after the removal of any suspicious word.

-In this study, we adhere to the established configurations of \textit{Onion} to assess its defensive capabilities against VisPoison.
-We combine clean and poisoned test datasets to create a defensive test dataset.
-On this dataset, we calculate the recall, precision, and F1 score, and we track the range of perplexity reduces from -50 to 500.
-The findings, illustrated in Figure~\ref{fig:onion}, reveal that although the recall remains around 100\% in the range of -50 to 0, the precision consistently stays below 0.4.
-The highest F1 score achieved is approximately 0.5.
-These results indicate that \textit{Onion} struggles to effectively detect VisPoison.
+We follow the standard configuration of \textit{Onion} to evaluate its defense against VisPoison.
+Using a mixed clean–poisoned test set, we measure recall, precision, and F1 across a perplexity range of -50 to 500.
+As shown in Figure~\ref{fig:onion}, recall remains near 100\% for -50 to 0, but precision stays below 0.4, yielding a maximum F1 of only ~0.5.
+These results suggest that \textit{Onion} is ineffective against VisPoison.